Llanrug United F.C.: History

 In 1977 former Wrexham player Howyn Jones joined the club as player-manager.
 In his first season, the club won the Caernarfon & District League, NWCFA Junior Cup, Penrhyn Cup, Marconi Trophy, and Fair Play Trophy.
 In the following season they again won the league and NWCFA Junior Cup.
 After the end of that season Jones resigned.

 In 1986 the club joined the re-established Gwynedd League, while keeping a reserve team in the Caernarfon & District League.
 The reserves were league champions in 1988–89.
 At the end of the 1990–91 season, Llanrug needed to win by at least 12 clear goals to win the Gwynedd League over Machno United, which was achieved in a 17–0 win over UCNW Bangor.
 In 1991–92 they achieved a cup double by winning the Gwynedd Cup and the Eryri Shield.

 In 1998–99 they beat Pwllheli in a penalty shoot-out to win the Presidents Cup.
 In 2002–03 Llanrug were again Gwynedd League champions, and also won the Gwynedd Cup.
 Following ground improvements at Eithin Duon, the club joined the Welsh Alliance League for the 2003–04 season.
 The club stayed in the top division of the Welsh Alliance League until it was dissolved in 2020.

 In 2020 it was announced that the club were demoted to the fourth tier of Welsh football, joining the Premier Division of the newly-formed North Wales Coast West Football League.
 The club was unable to continue at the third tier because their ground at Eithin Duon did not meet the FAW's new requirements.

 In the 2025–26 Welsh Cup first round Llanrug beat second-tier Ruthin Town.
-In the second round they were drawn away to Gresford Athletic.
+In the second round they were drawn away to Gresford Athletic and lost 9–0 in the biggest loss of the round.